suizokukan/katal/README.md

     $ katal --version
     ... wil display the version of the current script.

-    note : using the --off option allow the user to use Katal without modifying the target directory : with --off, no file will be written and the database will not change. note : Katal NEVER simply deletes a file : the script move ALWAYS the file to be deleted in its trash directory.
+    note : using the --off option allows the user to use Katal without modifying the target directory : with --off, no file will be written and the database will not change. note : Katal NEVER simply deletes a file : the script move ALWAYS the file to be deleted in its trash directory.

     Create the target directory :